apm-denizens/dsc80-project5/README.md

 # League of League of Legends Role Prediction from Post-Game Data

-**_ What is "engineering a new feature counted as" _** Will just shoving it inside a standard scalar work?

 ## Framing the Problem

--   Clearly state your prediction problem and type (classification or regression).
-If you are building a classifier, make sure to state whether you are performing binary classification or multiclass classification.

 This is a multiclass classification problem.
 The role/'position' being predicted has 5 possible values ('top', 'jng', 'mid', 'bot', 'sup').

--   Report the response variable (i.e. the variable you are predicting) and why you chose it, the metric you are using to evaluate your model and why you chose it over other suitable metrics (e.g. accuracy vs. F1-score).

 For 'role', this information is stored in the 'position' column, so our response variable is naturally this column.

-** Metric Discussion - Accuracy? **

 The metric we have chosen to evaluate the model with is simply accuracy.
 For our case, false-negatives and false-positives have an equal cost (unlike in medical-diagonsis where false-negatives are potentially far more costly than false-positives).
 We want to maximize true-positives & true-negatives, and since we have an exactly even class distribution, we have chosen accuracy.

--   Note: Make sure to justify what information you would know at the “time of prediction” and to only train your model using those features.
-For instance, if we wanted to predict your final exam grade, we couldn’t use your Project 5 grade, because Project 5 is only due after the final exam!

 Since we're dealing with post-game data (that's the nature of our dataset), our "time of prediction" would be when the game has already ended.
 Subsequently, other than the 'position' column (what we're trying to predict), we have access to all of the other columns at prediction time.

 ## Baseline Model

--   Describe your model and state the features in your model, including how many are quantitative, ordinal, and nominal, and how you performed any necessary encodings.

 For our baseline model, we decided to keep it fairly bare-bones.
 The features we chose for it were, 'champion' (the name of the champion) and 'kill-death ratio' (an engineered feature for kills/deaths).